 For analog applications, select a scope that has a bandwidth that is at least three times higher than the highest analog frequency of your designs.
 But this rule-of-thumb recommendation only applies to scopes that have a relatively flat response in their lower frequency band.
 This is something you won't need to worry about with Agilent oscilloscopes.
 And when you are considering a scope for today's applications, don't forget about tomorrow's applications.
 If your budget is flexible, buying a little extra margin today may save you money in the future.
-But, if you need higher bandwidth in the future, the bandwidth of most Agilent oscilloscopes can be upgraded.
+Agilent is the only scope vendor that offers bandwidth upgradeability in the Infiniium DSO90000A Series oscilloscopes, which comes in models that have bandwidths ranging from 2.5 GHz up to 13 GHz.